spacetelescope/jdaviz/docs/specviz/redshift.rst

 The :ref:`Line Lists Plugin <line-lists>` contains a redshift slider as well as the ability to view and set the redshift and/or radial velocity.

+Additionally, the :ref:`Line Analysis Plugin <line-analysis>` includes the capability to compute and assign the redshift based on the measured centroid of a line.

 From the notebook
 =================